BlackBoxVision/material-calendar-view/README.md

 # MaterialCalendarView

-Custom Calendar view library compatible with devices API 7+
+Custom Calendar view library.
+The library code is based on this project: https://github.com/npanigrahy/Custom-Calendar-View